ianhecker/Cryptocurrency-Study/index.md

 ## Smart Contracts <a href="#table-of-contents">^</a>

 ### Origin of Smart Contracts <a href="#table-of-contents">^</a>
 The original concept of smart contracts can be credited to Nick Szabo in 1997.
-In [The Idea of Smart Contracts](http://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/idea.html) Szabo discusses that contracts can be embedded into both software and hardware.
+In [The Idea of Smart Contracts](http://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/idea.html) Szabo discusses basic ideas of contracts and real-life applications for them.
 He champions the vending machine as the original ancestor to contracts; accepting coins and dispensing goods when conditions are satisfied [[16]](#references).

 Coin parking meters are similar, in that variations of coins add time for valid parking, but is important to note that parking meters often require a third party to verify parking has become invalid.
 Smart contracts can allow interactions on a blockchain without the need for a third party; using mathematically-provable semantics and cryptography as the trust mechanism between mutually-distrusting peers.